cloudmesh-community/fa18-523-61/project-report/report.md

 :o: refs missing

 -- Still a draft.
-Images and references will be inserted soon
+Images and references will be inserted/updated soon.

 | Jay Stockwell
 | jaystock@iu.edu